 - Ensure the company complies with regulatory reporting guidelines and filing deadlines.

-- Identifying and training staff on relevant compliance measures to make corrections and prevent future violations.
+- Identifying and training staff on Anti money laundering training and relevant compliance measures to make corrections and prevent future violations.

 It is important to note that an aml compliance officer job description is not limited to these as they may vary from company to company and from financial institution to the other.